ljvanegas/mqs/README.md

 ```
 You can then load the mqs package with `library(mqs)`.

+An example on how to use mqs on simulated data can be found in the jupyter notebook mqs.ipynb.

 ## Contact

 For further information or suggestions you can contact us at ljulava(at)gwdg(dot)de.